yoichitgy/EEToolbarCenterButton/README.md

 Usage
 -----------

-The usage of the center button feature is quite similar to UIToolbar with UIBarButtonItem.
+The usage of the center button feature is quite similar to that of UIToolbar with UIBarButtonItem.
 First, import "UIToolbar+EEToolbarCenterButton.h" and turn on the center button feature:

 	#import "UIToolbar+EEToolbarCenterButton.h"